 However, the fact that a worker is classified as an independent contractor or temporary worker does not mean that they are unprotected.
 These classifications are often overbroad and incorrect.
 For this reason, it is important to consult with an attorney to determine whether you really are a regular employee, independent contractor or other type of employee.

 Q: Are all forms of discrimination and retaliation prohibited by law?

 A: No. Only discrimination based on “protected categories” and retaliation based on “protected activities” are prohibited.

 Discrimination and harassment are prohibited only to the extent that such treatment is based on the employee’s membership in certain protected categories.
 The most common such categories are: race, gender, religion, age and disability.
 In some instances, pregnancy is included under the aegis of gender or disability.
-Some states and municipalities have expanded protections based on marital status, sexual orientation, gender expression, veterans status and genetic information.
 A simple definition of discrimination is adverse treatment based on one or more protected characteristics.